Flashky/learn-unity/Game Objects.md

 ### Through assets

-You can drag mostly any asset (pngs,prefabs and so on) into either the game scene or the hierarchy tree.
+You can drag mostly any asset (images, audio files, prefabs...) into either the game scene or the hierarchy tree.
 When do so, they will be automatically added as game objects.

 ## Programatically instantiating game objects